alicht/intro-to-git-github-1121/git.md

 This will initialize a new git repository in our code. (.git explanation?)

-1.  now lets put git to use and create some items! let's use the touch command to create a README.me -> README.md.
+1.  now lets put git to use and create some items! let's go to our terminal and use the touch command to create a README.md.

 - we can use the ls command now and we'll see our README.
-- we can check the status of this `git status` and we'll see our README is not committed
+- we can check the status of this with git status` and we'll see our README is not committed
 - let's `git add <name-of-file>`
 - we can check the status of this `git status`
 - then we'll add a committ message `git commit -m"our first commit"`